webdjoe/pyvesync_v2/README.md

 pyvesync_v2 is a library to manage VeSync compatible [smart home devices](#supported-devices)

+#  This library is depreciated - Please see [PyVesync](https://github.com/webdjoe/pyvesync)

 ***Only compatible with python 3.5+***

 ## Table of Contents